carlosperate/ardublockly/blockly/README.md

 ### Pulling from upstream

-Adding the blockly repository as a remote and fetching latest:
+Adding the Blockly repository as a remote and fetching latest:

 ```
 git remote add -f blockly https://github.com/google/blockly.git
 ```

-Pulling from blockly master, from the project root directory:
+Pulling from Blockly master, from the project root directory:

 ```
 git fetch blockly master